protonemedia/laravel-ffmpeg/README.md

 ### Progress monitoring

 You can monitor the transcoding progress.
-Use the ```onProgress``` method to provide a callback which gives you the completed percentage.
+Use the ```onProgress``` method to provide a callback, which gives you the completed percentage.
 In previous versions of this package you had to pass the callback to the format object.

 ```php
 <?php